mcuntz/partialwrap/docs/html/_sources/userguide.rst

    # File: rastrigin.py
    import numpy as np
-   from partialwrap import standard_parameter_reader

    # Rastrigin function a=10, b=2*pi
    def rastrigin(x):
        return 10. * len(x) + np.sum(x**2 - 10. * np.cos(2. * np.pi * x))

    # read parameters
-   x = standard_parameter_reader('params.txt')
+   x = np.loadtxt('params.txt')

    # calc function
    y = rastrigin(x)

    # write output file
-   with open('out.txt', 'w') as ff:
-       print(y, file=ff)

-:func:`~partialwrap.std_io.standard_parameter_reader` is a convenience functions that reads parameters from a file, one per line returning a :class:`numpy.ndarray`.
+   np.savetxt('out.txt', y)

 The external program, which is in full `python3 rastrigin.py`, can be used with the wrapper function :func:`~partialwrap.wrappers.exe_wrapper` of ``partialwrap``:

 .. code-block:: python

    from functools import partial
+   import numpy as np
    import scipy.optimize as opt
-   from partialwrap import exe_wrapper from partialwrap import standard_parameter_writer, standard_output_reader
+   from partialwrap import exe_wrapper

    rastrigin_exe   = ['python3', 'rastrigin.py']
    parameterfile   = 'params.txt'
-   parameterwriter = standard_parameter_writer
+   parameterwriter = np.savetxt
    outputfile      = 'out.txt'
-   outputreader    = standard_output_reader
+   outputreader    = np.loadtxt
    rastrigin_wrap  = partial(exe_wrapper, rastrigin_exe,
                              parameterfile, parameterwriter,
                              outputfile, outputreader, {})
    x0  = [0.1, 0.2, 0.3]
    res = opt.minimize(rastrigin_wrap, x0, method='BFGS')

-:func:`~partialwrap.std_io.standard_parameter_writer` is another
-convenience function that writes parameters into a file, one per line.
-The function :func:`~partialwrap.std_io.standard_output_reader` simply reads one value from a file.
 The empty dictionary at the end of the partial statement is explained below.

 One can see that the external Rastrigin program could have been written in a compiled language such as C, Fortran or similar, and then